Recovery Trout Stocking

 Bucket with Eyed Eggs

-Eyed eggs are placed into an RSI unit, which improves survival rates by providing them consistent conditions to develop in.
-The alevin (young trout) hatch and swim out of the RSI unit into their new habitat and imprint on the stream so they will return there to spawn in the future.
+Eyed eggs are placed into a remote site incubation unit, which improves survival rates by providing them consistent conditions to develop in.
+The alevin (young trout) hatch and swim out of the remote site incubation unit into their new habitat and imprint on the stream so they will return there to spawn in the future.

 RSI Unit with Eyed Eggs

-In Alberta, RSI has been used to support Westslope cutthroat trout populations.
+In Alberta, remote site incubation has been used to support westslope cutthroat trout populations.
 Westslope cutthroat trout prefer habitats with cold, clean, clear and connected waters, and feed on aquatic invertebrates.
-Biologists have successfully introduced Westslope cutthroat trout alevin into sites outside of their current range to support a larger, more connected and genetically pure population.
+Biologists have successfully introduced westslope cutthroat trout alevin into sites outside of their current range to support a larger, more connected and genetically pure population.

 Where do we complete recovery stocking?